sidney-eliot/3d-artists-handbook/content/glossary.md

 ---

-### Sub Surface Scattering
+### Subsurface Scattering

-For the SSS maps there mostly is a `SSS Color Map` and sometimes a `SSS Control Map` and to help the SSS `Thickness Maps` are also often used.
+Subsurface scattering (SSS) is a rendering feature, which allows for objects to appear more alive by scattering light more realistically inside themselves.
+Though subsurface scattering mostly has a reddish glow, the color totally depends on what is on the `SSS Color Map` as well as the light source color.
+For the render engine to properly scatter the light it also needs to know how thick each area on the model is, for that the `Thickness Map` is used (A map which is also useful for other things than sub surface scattering).
+The `SSS Color Map` is sometimes also complemented with a `SSS Control Map`.

 Real objects can either absorb, scatter or ???
 (To-Do) light rays.
-To recreate this in 3D, Sub Surface Scattering (SSS) maps are used in combination with thickness maps.
+To recreate this in 3D, subsurface scattering (SSS) maps are used in combination with thickness maps.

 >[!info] Theory behind real life SSS (Transparency and Translucency)
 >